Log Details¶

 Attribute Fields¶

-Click attribute fields for quick filtering and viewing, allowing you to see hosts, processes, traces, and container data related to the logs.
+Click on attribute fields for quick filtering and viewing.
+You can view host, process, trace, and container data related to the log.

 Log Content¶